ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

 }					t_chr_class;
 ```

-“This is just some enums, what you want to do with that?”
+"This is just some enums, what you want to do with that ?"
- It’s time to show you what i mean by “total abstraction”:
+It's time to show you what i mean by "total abstraction" :
 ```cpp
 static t_chr_class		g_get_chr_class[255] =
 {